 Look at the example below.
 Can you see what the problem is?

-Transportation is a topic of heated discussion.
-Some people think that cars are the best way of traveling around cities, while others have a different opinion.
+Cars and buses a topic of heated discussion.
+Some people think that cars are the best way of traveling around cities, while others think buses are better.
 This essay will discuss both views and give my opinion.

 - It is made up of mostly memorised language.

 - It simply repeats the question.

 - It tells the examiner what he/she already knows.

 - It tells the examiner that you rely on templates because you don’t have enough of your own language.